Last updated November 2021

 100% of Bandcamp proceeds to Vashon Youth & Family Services.
 The track is also available wherever you find digital music.

 I’ve got the chronic fatigue.

-I’m in year five of my run with chronic fatigue.
+I’m in year seven of my run with chronic fatigue.
 (Read my Healing Music post from October 2017 for the backstory.)

 The illness is teaching me about letting go.
 And about surrender.

 It’s teaching me to simplify.
 And to slow down and just be.
 For an old workaholic like me, just being don’t come natural.
 It takes practice.

 I meditate at least two hours a day.

 These practices, along with a slew of other self-care methods are keeping me in a good headspace most of the time.